moebiussurfing/ofxBeatClock/README.md

 ## Features

-- internal clock based in a threaded timer from ofxDawMetro
+- internal clock based in a threaded timer from ofxDawMetro from https://github.com/castovoid
 - external clock source as midi input mtc clock using ofxMidi
 - easy to sync to Ableton Live or any sequencer
 - tap tempo